Hyundai Unicorns: Pacific Dolphins

-In 1988, the team was sold again, and renamed as Pacific Dolphins.
+In 1988, the team was sold again to Pacific Chemicals (now Amore Pacific Group), and renamed as Pacific Dolphins.
 In 1989 the franchise made the playoffs for the first time, eventually losing to the Haitai Tigers.

 The 1993 squad at one point lost 15 games in a row, finishing the season 34–82–10, with a winning percentage of .310.
 In 1994, the team finished second in the KBO, making it all the way to the franchise's first Korean Series, where they were defeated by the LG Twins four games to none.